CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 Furthermore, regulatory compliance requirements, such as those related to data privacy, data protection, and intellectual property, often mandate the use of provenance tracking to ensure compliance with legal and ethical standards.

+CycloneDX supports provenance via four distinct fields: `author`, `publisher`, `supplier`, and `manufacturer`.
+In addition, components that are modified from the original can be described along with the complete authorship, including commits and the person or account that authored and committed the modifications.

 ## Pedigree
-CycloneDX can represent component pedigree including ancestors, descendants, and variants which describe component lineage from any viewpoint and the commits, patches, and diffs which make it unique.
-The addition of a digital signature applied to a component with detailed pedigree information serves as affirmation to the accuracy of the pedigree.
+CycloneDX can represent component pedigree, including ancestors, descendants, and variants that describe component lineage from any viewpoint and the commits, patches, and diffs which make it unique.
+The addition of a digital signature applied to a component with detailed pedigree information serves as an affirmation of the accuracy of the pedigree.

-Maintaining accurate pedigree information is especially important with open source components whos source code is readily available, modifiable, and redistributable.
+Maintaining accurate pedigree information is especially important with open-source components whose source code is readily available, modifiable, and redistributable.
 Identifying changes to a component or a components coordinates along with information describing the original component, may be necessary for the analysis of various forms of risk.

+Refer to the "Relationships" chapter for detailed information on pedigree.

 ## Foreign Ownership, Control, or Influence (FOCI)
 Foreign Ownership, Control, or Influence (FOCI) is a critical concern in the software supply chain that should be taken seriously by all organizations involved.
-FOCI refers to the degree to which foreign entities have control or influence over the operations or assets of companies in another governments' jurisdiction.
+FOCI refers to the degree to which foreign entities have control or influence over the operations or assets of companies in another government's jurisdiction.
 FOCI is a term specific to the U.S., but many world governments have similar concepts.

-## Architectural Analysis
+Indicators that may be relevant in identifying FOCI concerns can be derived from several fields, including `author`, `publisher`, `manufacturer`, and `supplier` but can also be extended to other fields such as the components `group` name.
+The CPE may also indicate the vendor and the PURL can identify a potentially foreign namespace or repository or download URL for the package.
+Many external references may also provide a clue, especially those pointing to the version control system (vcs), issue tracker, distribution, and documentation websites.

 ## Export Compliance
 CycloneDX can help organizations achieve export compliance in the software supply chain by providing a comprehensive inventory of all software components used in a product, including their origin, version, and licensing.
-This information can enable organizations to identify potential export control issues, such as the use of components developed in foreign countries or containing encryption technology, and take appropriate measures to ensure compliance.
+This information can enable organizations to identify potential export control issues, such as using components developed in foreign countries or containing encryption technology, and take appropriate measures to ensure compliance.

 ## Packaging and Distribution